-Request copies of your peel-and-stick package labels.
+Request copies of your peel-and-stick shoulder implant package labels.

 Some hospitals are only keeping records for 5-10 years.
-It is helpful to have all your records regarding your knee replacement in one place in case you or your doctor needs access to all the details.
+It is helpful to have all your records regarding your shoulder replacement in one place in case you or your doctor needs access to all the details.